 Being eligible for parole varies.
-Dependent upon the nature of the crime, some inmates are eligible for parole after 1/4, 1/3, or 1/2 of their time has been served behind prison doors.
+Dependent upon the nature of the crime, some inmates are eligible for parole after as little as months, 1/4, 1/3, or 1/2 of their time has been served behind prison doors.
 They may be eligible for good time and short way which makes their parole eligibility date come sooner.
 In other cases a judge may have ordered completion of some form of special mental health or substance abuse treatment as part of their sentence and may be required to be treated under those conditions before parole release.

 What is a parole packet?

 A parole packet is a compilation of documents that support release for an incarcerated individual.
 The documents contained within a parole packet should support release for your loved one.
 Dependent upon the circumstances of the incarcerated individual, parole packets will vary in information.
 If an incarcerated individual has been reviewed for parole more than once, some information may need to be changed and updated for their next parole review.